 Annual shots or vaccinations are broken into two categories, core and noncore.
 Core shots are those that should be given to every dog.
 Noncore shots are given to dogs based on a determination made by the veterinarian and may depend on geographic concerns and other health or living conditions of the dog.
 This guide will help you understand why your dog needs the core shots yearly.

 Rabies can be transmitted by a bite from an infected animal.
-Once bitten, a dog will go through one or more stages.
+Once bitten, the dog will go through one or more stages.
 Symptoms will vary from dog to dog but may include anxiety and nervousness, aggression and irritability and paralysis resulting in respiratory failure.
 After the first year, many veterinarians vaccinate every three years.

 Parainfluenza is a virus transferred through contact with nasal secretions of infected dogs.
 Symptoms include a dry hacking cough and generally results in a mild respiratory infection.
-Yearly shots are suggested.
+Yearly shots suggested.